hochschule-augsburg/SQL-Train/docs/arc42/07_deployment_view.md

 To ensure that sql-train can handle future extension with asynchronous requests we used Gunicorn and Uvicorn.
 Instead of directly starting a django instance we use Gunicorn, a server and process manager.
 In combination with Uvicorn workers this allows us to run ASGI applications.

+**Memcache**

+The LTI launch significantly more stable with a cache so we use memcache for it.
+At the moment no other app uses caching.
+If someone wants to use a cache it would be accessible.

 ## Network Topology

 The nodes shown above communicate via the intranet of the TH-A.

 For our use case the LMS Moodle is accessible from outside of the TH-A, for sql-train, rdbs and pg-stud it was explicitly decided not to make them available from outside the internal network.

+## Development Setup

+To reduce the development setup overhead we tried to keep the requirements as low as possible.

+**Authentication**

+For normal non-LTI work just use the `./manage.py createsuperuser` command and log in a this superuser.

+We recommend using a test-LMS when improving the LTI-API.

+**Database**

+Though sqlite throws some errors with Django it is recommended as database for development.

+**Cache**

+Caching is only used by `ltiapi` login process so only use it if you need to work on it.

+## Test Setup

+For most test no extra configurtation is needed because they run with the sqlite.
+For the pg_stud api a database for students is needed.
+To simplify this use the environment variables defining the PG_TEST conninfo.